-A. I have just completed book five of The CC series.
-Mighter Than the Sword has just been published in hardcover in the UK and will soon be available around the world.
-Please visit the Books and plays section to learn more about books one – four in the series.
+A. In early 2017, This Was a Man – the final volume in the seven-book series, The Clifton Chronicles – was published in paperback, and I also released a new collection of short stories, called Tell Tale.
+Please visit the Books and plays section to learn more about the series.
 You can also watch a documentary about the series and read my blog for news of upcoming appearances and book signings.

 Q. Have you written any short stories lately?

 A. I’ve written a new collection of 12 short stories called, TELL TALE, which was published in November 2017, and is now available in all formats.
 I really enjoyed getting back to writing short stories some seven years after my last collection, and I was inspired to write these new tales from the places I’ve travelled and people I’ve met over the last few years.

 Q. Are your adaptations available on video or DVD?

 A. Kane and Abel was made into a CBS television miniseries in the US starring Peter Strauss as Rosnovski and Sam Neill as Kane.
 It was subsequently made into a television mini-series by the BBC in 1986.
 This original series was released for the first time on DVD on 18 October 2010 in the UK, and in Australia in early 2011.
 First Among Equals was televised by ITV in the same year, and Not A Penny More, Not A Penny Less was televised, again by the BBC, in 1990.
 Unfortunately, these are no longer officially available on either video or DVD.
 As for films, I’ve never had a film made of one of my books but I remain hopeful.